rijksuniversiteit-groningen/rugplot/README.md

 ![alt tikz](tests/testthat/results/mpg-tikzformula.png)

+Tick labels are escaped in a different way, using four backslashes, see [this heatmap](https://docker-cds.readthedocs.io/en/latest/visualization/rugplot/heatmaps.html) as an example.

 NOTE: Only for the `tikz` option, setting `sanitize` to `true` it may break a LaTeX formula.
 However, `sanitize` in the `rugplot` R package is by default `true` because it is expected that some special LaTeX